krzysztof-turowski/duplication-divergence/README.md

 ```bash
 ./dd_automorphisms -action:real_graph -graph:G-a-thaliana.txt
 ```
+A network is required to be in edge-list format.

 Find p-value of the log of automorphisms a given real-world network, its seed graph and the set of graph parameters: